 Viviane Theby has written an interactive guide here, and this compendium teaches you how dogs learn best, how to build up to advanced skills, and includes simple lesson plans for “how to” lessons.
 This is a worthy addition to any dog owner's or dog trainer's library.

-10. The Secret Language of Dogs: Unlocking the Canine Mind for a Happier Pet Paperback
+10. The Secret Language of Dogs: Unlocking the Canine Mind

 by Victoria Stilwell